evershinemj/English/vocabulary.md

 erudition
 - Erudition is great academic knowledge. 博学
   I take this to be an undeniable fact, but this is easy for us to say - it's easy for us to say that it's Milton's memory which is the fount of so much of the poem's erudition.

+---

+screw up
+- To screw something up, or to screw up, means to cause something to fail or be spoiled. 弄糟; 破坏 You can't open the window because it screws up the air conditioning.
+  Get out.
+Haven't you screwed things up enough already, you idiot!
+  It takes time and I'm probably going to screw up.
+  But Hal thinks to himself fairly plausibly, humans really screw things up.

+---

+set foot on
+- Once again, she set foot on this land.